What Are the Differences Between Canadian French and European French?

 Because the line is less clear than in France, if you’re unsure, use vous to play it safe.

-One important piece of advice:don’t sweat it if you make a mistake.
-Quebec natives understand that tu and vous are a tricky topic for French learners, so they won’t be offended if you get it wrong!
+One important piece of advice: don’t sweat it if you make a mistake.
+Quebec natives understand that tu and vous are tricky topics for French learners, so they won’t be offended if you get it wrong!

 Here’s a question… Did you notice the extra tu in the original example?